-The International Baccalaureate Organization aims to develop inquiring, knowledgeable and caring young people who are motivated to succeed.
+The International Baccalaureate (IB) develops lifelong learners who thrive and make a difference.
+It aims to develop inquiring, knowledgeable and caring young people who are motivated to succeed, to excel in their studies, and encourage both personal and academic achievement.
 It also strives to develop young people who will help create a better world through intercultural understanding and respect.